Studying Chinese Can Benefit Your Career ⭐️ How and Why?

 This can act as a door opener to get into an industry or company which normally would be difficult to access.

-One friend of mine landed a job, straight out of university, at Scandinavia’s leading law firm on the back of her Chinese language skills combined with her law degree.
+Another friend of LTL landed a job straight out of university, at Scandinavia’s leading law firm on the back of her Chinese language skills combined with her law degree.

 A company which normally only hires very experienced candidates.